Go to Sustainability

-Straterra believes the resource sector has a good environmental track record in New Zealand, since the passing of the Resource Management Act 1991, the Crown Minerals Act 1991, the Conservation Act 1987, and other legislation.
+Straterra believes the minerals sector has a good environmental track record in New Zealand, since the passing of the Resource Management Act 1991, the Crown Minerals Act 1991, the Conservation Act 1987, and other legislation.

 In 2011 the Government appointed an advisory group to report on Green Growth in New Zealand.
 Drawing on work carried out by the OECD, this is an important initiative for New Zealand, and is supported by Straterra.

 View the GGAG's report, Greening Growth, released in March 2012.
 Among the 26 recommendations is a call to renew the national conversation on minerals and mining.
+View Straterra's summary position on government policies here

 The NZ resource sector is relevant to Green Growth in many ways: